nijeeshk/campaignviewer/README.md

 `docker-compose up`

-This will run files and then watch for changes.
+This will run code and then watch for changes.
+Open http://localhost:8080 in browser to view result.

 ## Building the files (production)